EXHIBITIONS ON THE INTERSECTION OF BUDDHISM AND SCIENCE

 Created by the 1st cohort of the Sager Science Leadership Institute, the exhibition coincides with the year-long commemoration of the 50th anniversary of the Tibetan peoples’ uprising and the arrival of the Tibetan people and establishment of the Tibetan government in exile. (more..)

-Starting in 2011, the Cosmology and Consciousness Conference series has brought Buddhist scholars, and Western and Indian scientists together into dialogue about topics of mutual common interest.
-These 3-day dialogues probe the interface of spiritual values and scientific understanding.
-Building upon His Holiness’s long-term interest in engaging scientists in dialogue, each public conference extends the conversation between Buddhism and science to new audiences within the Tibetan monastic community.
+Starting in 2011, the Cosmology and Consciousness Conference series has brought Buddhist scholars and Western and Indian scientists together into dialogue about topics of mutual common interest.
+These three-day dialogues probe the interface of spiritual values and scientific understanding.
+Building upon His Holiness the Dalai Lama’s long-term interest in engaging scientists in dialogue, each public conference extends the conversation between Buddhism and science to new audiences within the Tibetan monastic community.

 Observation and Reality